Jahid006/BnGraphemizer/README.md

-# BnGraphemizer: TRIE-based tokenizer for Bengali Text Recognition
+# BnGraphemizer: Bengali TRIE-based tokenizer

+- To be used in Text Recognition, Speech Recognition, Text to Speech Generation System
+- It works on 'provided' set of vocabulary, making it useful for many NLP systems

 ![How BnGraphemizer Works](resource/BnGraphemizer.png)